 Another reason for choosing a C and R is to get out and away from the system completely.
 Medical treatment in these cases is paid for by the insurance or provided on a lien basis by doctors who take the risk of litigating their liens for payment by the carrier.
 The fee schedule is extremely frugal as well and all requests for authorization are subject to Utilization Review (UR).
 All of these processes create a system that takes a long time and often leaves patients with the inability to get appropriate and timely care for health conditions that need ongoing and consistent attention.
 To avoid future struggles, the applicant will often opt to take a cash payment so that their private insurance will provide the treatment that is necessary into the future.

-Our Rancho Cucamonga California law practice serves the local communities of the Inland Empire.
+A Rancho Cucamonga, Fontana, Ontario California law practice serves the local communities of the Inland Empire.
 If you have experienced an on the job condition and need professional guidance, we zealous advocates here to speak with you right here and now!
-Call our office and Mr. Napolin, Esq. will speak with you right over the phone at no charge to you!
+Call to inquire about a free consultation with a knowledgeable work accident lawyer over the phone at no charge to you!
 Don’t be shy, we have helped thousands get through and out of the claims process and may be able to do the same for you!
 Get the personalized attention you need and deserve!
 Call today!
-909-325-6032.
+909-962-8414.